 We charge interest on penalties from the return due date for late filing, valuation overstatements or understatements and substantial understatement of the tax due.
 The interest rate on penalties is the same as the underpayment interest rate.
-On fraud and negligence penalties for returns due after December 31, 1988, we charge interest from the return due date.
+On fraud and negligence penalties for returns due after December 31, 1988, we charge interest from the return due date or a valid extended due date.